Tech Tips: Archiving Microsoft 365 Emails for New MailStore Server Customers

 Are You Already Using MailStore Server?

 If you are already using MailStore Server with an on-premises Exchange Server, you can very easily transfer your existing archive when switching to Microsoft 365.
 With MailStore Server, your emails continue to be archived just as before – helping you to meet a growing number of compliance requirements.
 Our Tech Tip Migrating Existing MailStore Server Customers from Microsoft Exchange Server to Microsoft 365 provides you with practical step-by-step instructions.
-You can also find the step-by-step guide on how you can switch your archiving from Microsoft Exchange Server to Microsoft 365 and transfer your email archive.
+You can also find the step-by-step guide on how you can switch your archiving from Microsoft Exchange Server to Microsoft 365 in our MailStore Server Help.